medusajs/medusa/docs/content/plugins/payment/paypal.md

 ## Admin Setup

-This section will guide you through adding PayPal as a payment provider in a region using your Medusa admin dashboard.
+This section will guide you through adding PayPal as a payment processor in a region using your Medusa admin dashboard.

-This step is required for you to be able to use PayPal as a payment provider in your storefront.
+This step is required for you to be able to use PayPal as a payment processor in your storefront.

 ### Admin Prerequisites